tmpim/casket-docs/docs/limits.md

 Request body sizes can also be limited.
 When the number of bytes read from a request body exceeds the limit, reading will terminate and an error will be sent to the client.
-(Technically, it depends on each middleware that reads a request body to handle the error properly, but standard Caddy directives should respond with HTTP 413.)
+(Technically, it depends on each middleware that reads a request body to handle the error properly, but standard Casket directives should respond with HTTP 413.)
 By default, there is no size limit.

 The size values must be positive integers and are interpreted as bytes unless a unit is given.
 Valid examples: `3500`